 Why You Should Watch This Movie:

-A movie which was conceptualized in the 90's is more than worth the wait.
+Conceptualized in the 90’s, Black Panther is more than worth the wait.
 We wish we could have seen Black Panther in Phase 1 of Marvel Cinematic Universe but we could not have gotten a movie like this if we had (Ryan Coogler was still in film school when the first Iron Man released).
 Wakanda is a country that deserves a closer look because they have managed to become something different when they excused themselves from the rest of humanity.